ahmeedusamaa/3-tier-app-aws-ASG/readme.md

 This Terraform project provisions a cloud infrastructure using multiple reusable modules to manage compute resources, networking, security groups, load balancing, storage, and key pairs.
 ## Architecture Diagram

-Below is the high-level architecture of the infrastructure provisioned by this Terraform project:

 ![Architecture Diagram](architecture.png)

 ---